 “It’s been a tremendous stress test of the business, and I would say that Haskell has weathered it extremely well in about all aspects,” O’Leary said.
 “I think that goes back to the foundation that we’ve built over a long period of time, whether that’s setting our vision and investing in our people and engagement and building morale and collaboration, all the things that we’re doing on the people side, to making sure we’re diverse and we’re in the right markets and making sure that we’re investing in technology and innovation.
 All the pieces, I believe, held the business together very strong.”

-Just as the current business has adjusted to succeed in a new normal, Haskell’s goals and initiatives remain mainly on course, albeit with minor corrections or, in some cases, additions as the company aligns to be a trusted partner of communities, businesses and governments as they adjust to COVID-19.
+Just as the current business has adjusted to succeed in a new normal, Haskell’s goals and initiatives remain mainly on course, albeit with minor corrections or, in some cases, additions as the company remained a trusted partner of communities, businesses and governments.

-Establishing the Design and Consulting Services (DCS) Delivery Group was already underway when the pandemic struck, and its benefits now are magnified.
+One such adjustment was the establishment of the new Design and Consulting Services (DCS) Delivery Group.
 As a business unit separate from the large integrated delivery worlds of CPG and I&T, DCS is nimble and able to pursue smaller but profitable projects that allow Haskell to explore new markets and form new relationships.

 Although initially, it comprises design assets with extensive experience in the healthcare, governmental, industrial and civil infrastructure, its flexible team of fee-for-service design experts offers the flexibility to serve the emerging needs of new and existing clients.